ss4328/Machine-Learning/readme.md

-# An Open Exploration of Artificial intelligence
+# Artificial intelligence & ML

 ## About
 This is a repository that I've created to track my progress in AI/Data Science related topics in order to organise and share encountered information and resources.
 The goal of this repo is to organize/retrieve my ML/AI work, and to share the study material for others in the same boat.